-Students have this method of working practically built-in, which allows them to thrive from home and ready to tackle entry level sales jobs.
+Students have this method of working practically built-in, which allows them to thrive from home and be ready to tackle entry-level sales jobs.

-Although currently, enrolled students have more recent experience practicing and implementing these skills in an academic setting, every person has been a student at some level and can apply these very same skills to their work from home sales experience.
-You might just have to go a little further back in your memory to reconnect with the student within!
+Although currently, enrolled students have more recent experience practicing and implementing these skills in an academic setting, every person has been a student at some level and can apply these very same skills to their work-from-home sales experience.
+You might have to go a little further back in your memory to reconnect with the student within!

 As we embrace work from home and encourage one another, we can learn, grow, and thrive together in this ever-evolving remote work culture.